-Olivia Jenkins closes the door to her office at the end of “day one” as the new superintendent of MidCity Schools.
+A new superintendent in a mid-sized urban district closes the door to her office at the end of “day one.”
 The district faces some tough challenges: unacceptably low student outcomes, a stubborn achievement gap, a shortage of teachers in key subjects and schools, new more rigorous state standards, and a $20 million budget deficit.
-The mayor wants progress in the school system before the city election in two years, and several community groups are eager to get Ms. Jenkins’ ear.
+The mayor wants progress in the school system before the city election in two years, and several community groups are eager to get the superintendent's ear.
 She feels very deeply her responsibility to improve thousands of children’s lives.

 Where to turn?